widelands/widelands/README-compiling.txt

 Edit src/config.h.default to your liking and check the Makefile for more user definable variables.
 If everything is good, simply run GNU make in the widelands directory.

+Once again: there's a strong possibility that make support is on it's way out.